Yrh004/BuildTestApplication/README.md

   }
 ```

+## Overview of tools used
+1. Python
+1. Azure
+1. GitHub Actions
+1. VS Code

 1. Deploy the application on a Kubernetes cluster running in Azure public cloud provider.
 1. The provisioning of the cluster as well as deployment of the application must be done through code.